Riyaz246/gcp-automated-firewall/README.md

-# Project 3: Automated Threat Intelligence Firewall
+# Automated Threat Intelligence Firewall

 This project builds a fully automated security response system.
 It simulates how a SecOps team would automatically ingest third-party threat intelligence (a list of "bad" IPs) and programmatically update the cloud network firewall to block those threats.